Logo

 BNPL plans provide short-term retail financing by fronting merchants cash to cover your purchase and allowing you pay off that purchase in installments later.
 A common payment plan is known as pay-in-four, where the purchase is broken up into four equal installments.
 Typically, the first payment is due immediately, followed by three additional payments spaced two weeks apart.

 BNPL companies often charge no interest or finance fees on “pay-in-four” BNPL plans if you pay on time.
 However, should you pay late or one of your payments is declined, it could trigger extra fees.
 Aside from the pay-in-four option, BNPL loans may offer other payment plans like “pay-in-30” or long-term financing over several months.
-These extended payment arrangements may come with interest, so it’s important you read the terms to understand exactly what you’re getting into.
+These extended payment arrangements may come with interest, so you must read the terms to understand exactly what you’re getting into.

 The BNPL application process varies.
 Some BNPL providers have no credit check, so if you have poor credit, you could still qualify.
 Others do a soft credit check that doesn’t affect your score.
 For long-term installment options, a hard inquiry may be required, and that credit check could impact your score.